 This video lists but a few of the types of discrimination LBGTQ people endure while contributing to the fabric of society.
 Influential people in Washington and lobbyists around the country had worked tirelessly to pass Employment Non-Discrimination Act (ENDA).
 However, with the recent Burwell v.
 Hobby Lobby decision recently made available to the public it seems the LBGTQ political community has abandoned ENDA.
 If a company is a religious person capable of denying women birth control it is therefore reasonable to assume should ENDA be passed and challenged to the Supreme Court, the ruling would be similar to Burwell.

-As in Flagrant Conduct the policies and the repercussions of bringing a case up most be thought out with the best strategical minds.
+As in Flagrant Conduct the policies and the repercussions of bringing a case up must be thought out with the best strategical minds.
 Though the need for ENDA is obvious, the likely decision of ENDA’s unconstitutionality could cause a relapse in gains made state-by-state.
-Though the strategy is obvious, it leaves me the question. . .
+Though the strategy is obvious, it leaves me with the question. . .
 What is wrong with our country where we allow hard working, fair, honest individuals little protections to accommodate the religious beliefs of a few?